lsu-ddem/LSU-Pathways-Main/content/about/_index.md

 ## <b> Who Does LSU STEM Pathways? </b>
 <br>
-In 2022-23, we are serving 103 schools who are offering high school and middle school LSU STEM Pathway courses.
-This does not include schools and districts who are offering courses in the Spring-only courses, as those students have not yet enrolled.
-Graphics will be updated in February 2023 to reflect the Spring student enrollment, which is anticipated to increase overall enrollment to more than 10,000 students.
-To see current participating schools, click the dropdown below.
+In 2022-23, we are serving 104 schools who are offering high school and middle school LSU STEM Pathway courses.
+To see current participating schools, click the dropdown.
 <br>
 <br>